ionic-team/ionic-site/content/docs/resources/desktop-support/index.md

 - Use Ionic Native plugins when possible.

 Ionic Native has its own internal logic to detect if it is inside of a native environment.
-If it's not, instead of throwing a runtime error, it will simply print a warning informing you of the situation.
-This won't break your app and it will continue to work as expected.
+Instead of throwing a runtime error, it will simply print a warning informing you of the situation, if it is not and Cordova plugins are not available.
+This way your app won't break and it will continue to work - although without the native functionality.

 - Detect native platform.